Yuelioi/docs_yuelili_com/src/houdini/docs/zh/vex/Transforms-And-Space/vtransform.md

 `vector vtransform(string fromspace, string tospace, vector v)`

 Transforms a vector representing a direction.
-See [ptransform](ptransform.html "Transforms a vector from one space to another.") for more information.
+See [ptransform](ptransform.html) () ("Transforms a vector from one space to another.") for more information.

 ## See also